g2s3-2018/g2s3-2018.github.io/applications.md

 ### Applications are not open yet

-### Important dates
-The deadline for applications is February 1, 2018.

 ### Application process
 To apply, please send the following documents --- all written in English and combined into a single PDF file --- to the e-mail address [application@g2s3.com](mailto:application@g2s3.com)
 1. A filled application form ([Download PDF form](files/g2s3_studentform.pdf))